Board & Leadership

 Allison is a former qualitative market research consultant.
 Allison and her husband, George, packed up and moved from Cincinnati to Asheville where they enjoy the year-round outdoorsy lifestyle – hiking, biking and kayaking.
 An outdoor advocate, Allison believes that greenways make for a happier and healthier community.

 Mark is a recently retired dermatologist with a passion for hiking and travel.
 While traveling through Europe, Mark has always been impressed by the infrastructure for walking and seeing so many people outdoors and traveling by foot.
-Bringing a “connected” greenway system in our city is important to him.
+Bringing a “connected” greenway system to our county is important to him.

-President and founder of Glory Hound Events, the region’s largest producer of endurance athletic events. he also competes in them having raced every distance from a 5K to Ironman.
-He is a past chair and board member of the Asheville-Buncombe Sports Commission and is currently vice-chair of the Civic Center Commission.
+President and founder of Glory Hound Events, the region’s largest producer of endurance athletic events.
+He also competes in them having raced every distance from a 5K to Ironman.
+He is a past chair and board member of the Asheville-Buncombe Sports Commission and past vice-chair and member of the Civic Center Commission.

 Retired from career in finance/insurance, Stockton moved here in 2006.
 He spent many summers in WNC as a youth, visiting relatives with roots in Buncombe County since the 1800’s.
 Avid hiker and traveler.
 A good walk seems to slow life down.
 It’s hard to miss things at 3 mph and the greenways are perfect for that.